 Before I begin, let's go back a year and trace the course of the banking crisis.
-The first signs of trouble began around March 2007 when some of the mortgage companies holding a large number of sub-prime loans became insolvent.
+The first signs of trouble began around March 2007 when some of the mortgage companies that were holding a large number of sub-prime loans became insolvent.
 Yet, the market soon got over these issues as if the problems were contained, and mounted an impressive rally to new highs in just a few months.
 As you might be aware, in 2006 I wrote extensively about these problems and even warned of a blowup in the MBS and ABS markets with catastrophic ripple effects in the derivatives market ("America's Financial Apocalypse: How to Profit from the Next Great Depression").
-I also stated that if this collapse were to occur, Fannie Mae and Freddie Mac would collapse, resulting in a taxpayer bailout.